ChrisBeaumont/toasty/README.md

 def sampler(x, y):
     """
-    x and y are arrays, giving the RA/Dec centers for each pixel to extract
+    x and y are arrays, giving the RA/Dec centers
+    (in radians) for each pixel to extract
     """
     ... code to extract a tile from `data` here ...